strawberry image

 Biology

-A number of different aphid species feed on strawberries in North Carolina, including the strawberry aphid (Chaetosiphon fragaefolii), potato aphid (Macrosiphium euphorbae), and green peach aphid (Myzuz persicae).
-Recent monitoring efforts have also found Chaetosiphon minor and the yellow rose aphid (Rhodobium porosum) to occur on strawberries in some parts of the state.
+A number of different aphid species feed on strawberries in North Carolina, including the strawberry aphid (Chaetosiphon fragaefolii), potato aphid (Macrosiphium euphorbae), and green peach aphid (Myzus persicae).
+In previous years, are occurances of Chaetosiphon minor and the yellow rose aphid (Rhodobium porosum) have been reported on strawberries in some parts of the state.

 Chaetosiphon minor